Your entry options and ATAR information

 How ATARs are calculated is quite a detailed process, however if you want to know more, the UAC ATAR website is the place to find this information.

 ATARs are released by UAC in December each year, and although most students have already locked in their university course preferences in the UAC application system by then, you can change them if you need to.

-UOW always advises students to make sure that your first preference is what they passionate about and that all the others on the list are just as interesting to you.
+UOW always advises students to make sure that their first preference is what they are passionate about and that the others on the list are just as interesting to them.
 Never put a course on your UAC preferences that you don’t want to study, and never choose a course just based on your ATAR results.

 The UOW Course Finder provides details of over 200 undergraduate degrees offered across our nine Australian campuses, including the ATAR and IB scores you need to gain a place in the degree, plus any other requirements for admission ie auditions or interviews.

 Bonus ATAR points